dustgit/BeepBoop/README.md

 ## Support and contact details

-Thank you for taking your time to look on this, if you have any issues with this application or have a suggestion on making it better, please let me know.
+Thank you for taking your time to look at this, if you have any issues with this application or have a suggestion on making it better, please let me know.

 Email me at:  dustin.starke@gmail.com